 top of page

-Starting Planting Seeds Recovery wasn't in the "original plan" for Julia when she decided to leave her writing career in 2007 and go to graduate school for Addiction Counseling.
+Starting Planting Seeds Recovery wasn't in the "original plan" for me when I decided to leave my writing career in 2007 and attend graduate school for Addiction Counseling.
 But like most things in life, we end up in places we never planned and sometimes we are right where we need to be.
-She was ultimately inspired to create the recovery center she wished would have been there when she started her personal healing process.
+I was ultimately inspired to create the recovery center I wished would have been there when I started my personal healing process.

-Julia started her career working as a therapist in inpatient and outpatient treatment centers in Minnesota.
+I began my career working as a therapist in inpatient and outpatient treatment centers in Minnesota.
 These programs promoted abstinence as the only solution and often focused on the negative behaviors that came from using chemicals.
-She witnessed some client's not connecting with the program message, not fitting in, leaving part way through or returning to old patterns of substance use.
-She also noticed that client's were not encouraged to think for themselves or explore their unique experience with substances.
+I witnessed some client's not connecting with the program message, not fitting in, leaving part way through or returning to old patterns of substance use.
+I also noticed that client's were not encouraged to think for themselves or explore their unique experience with substances.

-She was inspired to design a recovery program built on self-actualization, empowerment, relationships, and mindfulness.
-She strongly believes that clients have the ability to increase awareness of patterns of use, explore ways to get their needs met through human connection, and develop a deep mindfulness of their wants/needs as a way to feel grounded in their world.
-She knows this process doesn't fit perfectly in a box.
+I was ultimately inspired to design a recovery program built on self-actualization, empowerment, relationships, and mindfulness.
+I strongly believe that clients have the ability to increase awareness of patterns of use, explore ways to get their needs met through human connection, and develop a deep mindfulness of their wants/needs as a way to feel grounded in their world.
+I know this process doesn't fit perfectly in a box.
 And that is why Planting Seeds Recovery looks a little different with a more open-ended, "a la carte" experience.

-As a therapist, Julia is best at holding space for deeper discovery and deeper understanding of self.
-She believes that if we can get to know ourselves better, we will be less afraid and be less at risk to turn to substances to avoid the negative emotions or unknown places within ourselves.
+As a therapist, I'm best at holding space for deeper discovery and deeper understanding of self.
+I believe that if we can get to know ourselves better, we will be less afraid and be less at risk to turn to substances to avoid the negative emotions or unknown places within ourselves.

-Julia's style is genuine, thoughtful and non-judgmental.
-She has a way of making clients feel safe talking about things that they have been avoiding for years.
-Her client's say the process of self-discovery was less scary than they thought and they wish they wouldn't have waited this long to reach out for help.
+My style is vulnerable, authentic, thoughtful and non-judgmental.
+Many of my clients say they have felt safe to talk about things that they have been avoiding for years.
+And they found the process of self-discovery to be less scary than they thought and wish they wouldn't have waited this long to reach out for help.

-Her approach to therapy utilizes Attachment Theory, Mindfulness, Existential Therapy, Adlerian Theory, Narrative Therapy, and Acceptance Commitment Therapy.
-She has a special interest in how attachment style effects our ability to feel safe in our world, lean on others for connection, and be vulnerable in relationships.
-Julia is skilled at weaving evidence based practice into the therapeutic experience without it feeling "clinical".
+My therapeutic style utilizes Attachment Theory, Mindfulness, Existential Therapy, Adlerian Theory, Narrative Therapy, and Acceptance Commitment Therapy.
+I have a special interest in how attachment style effects our ability to feel safe in our world, lean on others for connection, and be vulnerable in relationships.
+I am skilled at weaving evidence based practice into the therapeutic experience without it feeling "clinical".

 -